stewanoya/willow/README.md

 ## Project Description

 Willow is a solution to help combat the lack of supports given to students suffering from poor mental health.
-The pandemic disruptions have proven how detrimental they can be student wellness.
+The pandemic disruptions have proven how detrimental they can be to student wellness.
 The routine disruptions, adverse learning conditions and anti-social patterns can be difficult to handle when you aren't given tools to remedy them.
 Willow aims to be that set of tools.

 ## Project Features